fatih/motion/README.md

 # motion

 Motion is a tool that was designed to work with editors.
-It is providing contextual information for a given offset.
+It is providing contextual information for a given offset(option) from a file or directory of files.
 Editors can use these informations to implement navigation, text editing, etc... that are specific to a Go source code.

 It's optimized and created to work with [vim-go](https://github.com/fatih/vim-go), but it's designed to work with any